-Our short term incentive plan provides an annual cash award based on the achievement of annual performance objectives specified for each of our named executive officers, including specific objectives relating to core operating income, controllable expenses and business unit performance.
-Based on our level of achievement of the 2012 performance objectives and an assessment of each individual's performance by the Compensation Committee, the Committee authorized awards to each of the named executive officers equal to their respective funded amounts.
-Accordingly, the 2012 short term incentive awards for our named executive officers, expressed as a percentage of their individual target awards, were 96% for Mr. McClanahan, 119% for Messrs.
-Whitlock, Rozzell and Standish and 107% for Mr. Harper.
-Please refer to "Executive Compensation Tables-Non-Equity Incentive Plan Awards" for information regarding the specified performance objectives and our actual achievement levels during 2012.
+Our short term incentive plan provides an annual cash award based on the achievement of annual performance objectives specified for each of our senior executive officers, including specific objectives relating to core operating income, controllable expenses and business unit performance.
+Based on our level of achievement of the 2013 performance objectives and an assessment of each individual's performance by the Compensation Committee, the Committee authorized awards to each of our senior executive officers equal to their respective funded amounts.
+Accordingly, the 2013 short term incentive awards for our senior executive officers, expressed as a percentage of their individual target awards, were 107% for Mr. McClanahan and 117% for Messrs.
+Whitlock, Rozzell and Standish.
+Mr. Carroll was not eligible to participate in, and did not receive a payment under, our 2013 short term incentive plan.
+Please refer to "Executive Compensation Tables-Non-Equity Incentive Plan Awards" for information regarding the specified performance objectives and our actual achievement levels during 2013.

-In February 2010, we granted performance share awards to our current named executive officers under our long term incentive plan.
-The awards were made in three separate, equal grants, with the payout opportunity for each grant based on a different performance objective to be measured over the three-year performance cycle of January 2010 through December 2012.
-The first performance objective was based on total shareholder return as compared to that of other publicly traded companies in a regulated subset of the S&P Utility Index, the second was based on achieving a modified cash flow goal and the third was based on achieving a core operating income goal.
-Based on our performance over the three-year cycle, the 2010 performance share awards vested based on an achievement level of 121%, 150%, and 83%, respectively.
-Please refer to "Executive Compensation Tables- Option Exercises and Stock Vested for Fiscal Year 2012" for information regarding the number of gross shares distributed and the total value realized on vesting.
+In February 2011, we granted performance share awards to Messrs.
+McClanahan, Whitlock, Rozzell and Standish under our long term incentive plan.
+The awards were made in three separate, equal grants, with the payout opportunity for each grant based on a different performance objective to be measured over the three-year performance cycle of January 2011 through December 2013.
+The first performance objective was based on total shareholder return as compared to that of other publicly traded companies in a peer group subset of the S&P Utility Index, the second was based on achieving a modified cash flow goal and the third was based on achieving a core operating income goal.
+Based on our performance over the three-year cycle, the 2011 performance share awards vested based on an achievement level of 150%, 150%, and 120%, respectively.
+Please refer to "Executive Compensation Tables-Option Exercises and Stock Vested for Fiscal Year 2013" for information regarding the number of gross shares distributed and the total value realized on vesting.

-In February 2010, we granted a stock award to our current named executive officers under our long term incentive plan.
-The awards were subject to a performance goal which was the declaration of a minimum of \$2.34 in cash dividends per share over the three-year vesting period.
-These stock awards vested in February 2013 as the total dividends declared during the measurement period were \$2.3925 per share.
-The number of gross shares distributed and the total value realized on vesting of these awards will be included in our compensation disclosures for 2013.
+In February 2011, we granted a stock award to our senior executive officers under our long term incentive plan.
+The awards were subject to a performance goal which was the declaration of a minimum of \$2.37 in cash dividends per share over the three-year vesting period.
+These stock awards vested in February 2014 as the total dividends declared during the measurement period were \$2.47 per share.
+The number of gross shares distributed and the total value realized on vesting of these awards will be included in our compensation disclosures for 2014.